sparkflows/sparkflows-docs/docs/tutorials/data-quality/data-quality.rst

 Data quality is an important aspect whenever we ingest data.
-Incomplete or wrong data can lead more false predictions by a machine learning algorithm, we may lose opportunities to monetize our data because of the data issues and business can lose their confidence on the data.
+Incomplete or wrong data can lead to more false predictions by a machine learning algorithm, we may also lose opportunities to monetize our data because of the data issues and business can lose their confidence on the data.

-In sparkflows, user can create the workflow with Summary, Correlation etc nodes to get the more details about the dataset.
+In sparkflows, user can create the workflow with Summary, Correlation etc nodes to get more details about the dataset.

 Sample Dataset: http://eforexcel.com/wp/downloads-16-sample-csv-files-data-sets-for-testing/